datalad/datalad/CONTRIBUTING.md

           $ git commit

    to record your changes in Git.
-Ideally, prefix your commit messages with the `NF`, `BF`, `RF`, `DOC` similar to the branch name prefixes, but also you could use `TST` for commits concerned solely with tests, and `BK` to signal that commit causes a breakage (e.g. of tests) at this point.
-Multiple entries could be listed joined with +.
+Ideally, prefix your commit messages with the `NF`, `BF`, `RF`, `DOC` similar to the branch name prefixes, but you could also use `TST` for commits concerned solely with tests, and `BK` to signal that the commit causes a breakage (e.g. of tests) at this point.
+Multiple entries could be listed joined with a `+`.
 See `git log` for examples.
-If commit closes an existing DataLad issue -- add to the end of the mesage `(Closes #ISSUE_NUMER)`
+If a commit closes an existing DataLad issue, then add to the end of the mesage `(Closes #ISSUE_NUMER)`

 5. Push them to GitHub with:

           $ git push -u origin nf-my-feature

-  Finally, go to the web page of the your fork of the datalad repo, and click 'Pull request' (PR) to send your changes to the maintainers for review.
+  Finally, go to the web page of your fork of the datalad repo, and click 'Pull request' (PR) to send your changes to the maintainers for review.
 This will send an email to the committers.
-You can commit new changes to this branch and keep pushing to your remote -- github would automagically add them to your previously opened PR.
+You can commit new changes to this branch and keep pushing to your remote -- github automagically adds them to your previously opened PR.

 (If any of the above seems like magic to you, then look up the